Fairfax, Virginia

 Fairfax (/ˈfɛərfæks/ FAIR-faks) (Note: formally the City of Fairfax, and colloquially known as Fairfax City, Downtown Fairfax, Old Town Fairfax, Fairfax Courthouse, FFX, and Fairfax) is an independent city in Virginia and the county seat of Fairfax County, Virginia, United States.
 As of the 2020 census, the population was 24,146.

 Fairfax is part of both the Washington metropolitan area and Northern Virginia regions.
 It is located 14 mi west of Washington, D.C.
-Fairfax is served by Washington Metro's Orange Line through its Vienna station, which is a mile northeast of Fairfax.
-CUE Bus, Metrobus, and Fairfax Connector (Monday-Saturday) operate in Fairfax, and Virginia Railway Express's Burke Centre station is located three miles southeast of Fairfax.

-George Mason University, located in unincorporated Fairfax County along Fairfax's southern border, is the largest public university in Virginia with 40,185 students as of 2023.
+Fairfax is served by Washington Metro's Orange Line.